runwithNick/dockerized-kibana-rwi/README.md

 # Dockerized Kibana with Gradiant Branding

+Forked By Nick Borle
+September 2022

+The idea with this is to try and make our own "Branded" Kibana.
+Gonna try and see if i cna do this with Kibana 7.17.

+The following is from the original readme.

 ## TL;DR